ammarhakim/gkyl/README.md

 ## Note on building LuaJIT

+To avoid linking to the shared LuaJIT library, please delete the installed LuaJIT shared libraries.

 LuaJIT builds easily on most machines with standard GCC compiler.
 Often, you may run into problems on older gcc as they do not include the log2 and exp2 functions unless c99 standard is enabled.
 To